beehive-lab/TornadoVM/docs/source/programming.rst

 The following code snippet shows a full example to accelerate Matrix-Multiplication using TornadoVM and the loop-parallel API:
 The two outermost loops can be parallelizable because there are no data dependencies across different iterations.
 Therefore, we can annotate these two loops.
-Note that, since TornadoVM maps parallel loops to Parllel ND-Range for OpenCL, CUDA and SPIR-V, developers can benefit from 1D (annotating one parallel loop), 2D (annotating two consecutive parallel loops) and 3D (annotating 3 consecutive parallel loops) in their Java methods.
+Note that, since TornadoVM maps parallel loops to Parallel ND-Range for OpenCL, CUDA and SPIR-V, developers can benefit from 1D (annotating one parallel loop), 2D (annotating two consecutive parallel loops) and 3D (annotating 3 consecutive parallel loops) in their Java methods.